maarten-pennings/WordClock/README.md

 ![NeoPixel activation](imgs/neoactivate.png)

 The above capture shows a rather constant voltage of 4V4 before sending the pulses.
-When all pulses are send, at 2ms after T=0 (green arrow in left image), the voltage drops to 3V3.
+When all pulses are send, at 2ms after T=0 (green arrow in left image), the voltage gradually drops to 3V3.
 This seems to support the hypothesis that NeoPixels are activated when the RET code is received.

 Especially, because if we zoom in on the green arrow (right image), we see a plateau